 - Vertical timber paling fencing to a finished height of 1.8m above existing ground level is to be erected on each common boundary to a residential lot.
 Fencing is to be as per the detail below.
-Existing ground level means ground level at the time of title issue. - No timber paling fencing is permitted on any road, access lot or reserve boundary. - No timber paling fencing is permitted to extend past any building towards any road, access lot or reserve boundary. - Permeable post and wire fencing is permitted where paling fencing is not.
-This fencing is to be as per the detail below and shall be constructed a minimum of 500mm inside the lot from the centreline of the boundary hedge.
-All permeable fencing must be planted with one of the permitted hedging species. - Fencing shall be of a high level of workmanship, straight between points and free of obvious humps and hollows.
+Existing ground level means ground level at the time of title issue. - No timber paling fencing is permitted on any road, access lot or reserve boundary - No timber paling fencing is permitted to extend past any building facade towards any road, access lot or reserve boundary. - Permeable post and wire fencing is permitted where paling fencing is not.
+This fencing is to be as per the detail below. - Fencing shall be of a high level of workmanship, straight between points and free of obvious humps and hollows.
 Fences are to be stained with Resene Woodsman Waterborne stain - Pitch Black Colour.